The BGVP DMG was sent free of charge by Lillian the co-founder of Linsoul. I’ll try my best to give an impartial opinion about the gear*.

-I won’t be reviewing the interaction of all sources with the in-ear for obvious reasons, so for simplicity sake the review below will use the Creative Labs E5 to drive the in-ears unless stated otherwise.
+I won’t be reviewing the interaction of all sources with the in-ear for obvious reasons, so for simplicity sake, the review below will use the Creative Labs E5 to drive the in-ears unless stated otherwise.

 A look inside the box

-As usual the box arrived warped in plastic, to reach the contents one must slide a promotional sleeve with a DMG printed against a white background and remove the top cover of a simple but pretty box.
+As usual, the box arrived warped in plastic, to reach the contents one must slide a promotional sleeve with a DMG printed against a white background and remove the top cover of a simple but pretty box.

 Inside you will find a small box with the in-ears inserted in foam, another box for the accessories and the bottom cover which hides a beautiful silver cable (no microphone in my case) , booklets and quality control stamp.

-The accessories box includes, 3 sets of silicone tips in a large, medium and small size, 1 pair of medium foam tips, 1 pair of ear hooks, 1 cable clip, 1 small plastic box with 2 pairs of screw on nozzles (Silver and Gold).
+The accessories box includes 3 sets of silicone tips in a large, medium and small size, 1 pair of medium foam tips, 1 pair of ear hooks, 1 cable clip, 1 small plastic box with 2 pairs of screw-on nozzles (Silver and Gold).

 When I unpacked the DMG’s I felt a bit overwhelmed by opening tight boxes and so many plastic bags, the silicone tips had 3 separated bags and BGVP could easily use only one bag for them.
-The small plastic box that came could easily store the foam tips, and the nozzles had their own separated bag so I don’t see the need for them to be packed inside another box.
+The small plastic box that came could easily store the foam tips, and the nozzles had their own separate bag so I don’t see the need for them to be packed inside another box.